archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 where \( B \) is the bandwidth of the channel (in Hz), \( S \) is the signal power, and \( N \) is the noise power.
 The term \( \frac{S}{N} \) represents the signal-to-noise ratio (SNR), a measure of how strong the signal is relative to the noise.
 The capacity \( C \) gives the maximum number of bits per second that can be transmitted with minimal error, despite the noise.

-In simple terms, Shannon’s theory explains how much information can be transmitted over a given channel, taking into account the inevitable noise that distorts signals, and provides a formula for maximizing the efficiency of communication systems.
+In simple terms, Shannon's theory explains how much information can be transmitted over a given channel, taking into account the inevitable noise that distorts signals, and provides a formula for maximizing the efficiency of communication systems.

 ## Information Theory in Archaeology